hashicorp/vault/website/source/guides/secret-mgmt/pki-engine.html.md

 ## Personas

-The steps described in this guide are typically performed by **security engineer** persona.
+The steps described in this guide are typically performed by **security engineer**.

 ## Challenge